-UPDATE 2018 – Hydro lavender from seeds !
+UPDATE 2018 – Hydro lavenders !
+Journal below soil based plants.

 Just like rosemary, the consensus is to “love it less”!